JacobTStrong/mr-robogers-project/README.md

 Test: "It will replace any number that contains a 2 with ("Boop!").
 The number 1 is ignored in numbers like 12 or 21" Expect (rodgIfy(12).toEqual([0, "Beep!", "Boop!", 3, 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!");

 Test: "It will replace any number that contains a 3 with ("Wont you be my neighbor?").
-The numbers 1 and 2 will beignored in numbers like 13 and 32"
+The numbers 1 and 2 will be ignored in numbers like 13 and 32"
 Expect (rodgIfy(13).toEqual([0,"Beep!", "Boop!", "Won't you be my neighbor", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]);

 # Programming Language Suggestor